gregstone/clovis_test/README.md

 Your mission is to create a SPA which display projects and their details when the user selects a project.

-You are free to make technical choices, UX and ergonomics!
+You are free to make technical choices (libs, tools), UX and ergonomics!

 ## Technical details